 Afterward, he was quoted saying, “I think I had a little mental problem.
 I got anorexic; of course, I denied it to my girlfriend and everyone else who said I had an eating disorder.”

 Before she because a multi-platinum singer in the 90’s Alanis Morrissettewas a child actor.
 The Canadian songstress experienced anorexia nervosa as she quit acting and began to pursue her music career.
-Her recovery was focused around mindfulness and a strong recovery partnership with her therapist.
+Her recovery was focused on mindfulness and a strong recovery partnership with her therapist.

 She continues to speak on ED issues, saying, “The big question for me around eating-disorder recovery is, ‘What is sobriety with food?'”

-He later spoke on his struggle with restricted eating, “For many years, I was obsessed about what I was eating, how many calories it had, and how much exercise I’d have to do.”
+He later spoke to People on his struggle with restricted eating, “For many years, I was obsessed about what I was eating, how many calories it had, and how much exercise I’d have to do.”

 One of the most prominent celebrity supporters of eating disorder recovery, Lady Gaga prominently addressed her die-hard fans, known as her “Little Monsters,” on the subject of Eds.
 She revealed that she had been dealing with eating disorders like anorexia nervosa and bulimia nervosa since she was 15 years old.